mazimez/laravel-hands-on/README.md

 While these features could be implemented using observers, leveraging Event Listeners and Queues ensures that users don't experience delays during these processes.

-Certainly, I'll include the file paths for better clarity in the "Files" section.
-Here's the updated section:

 ## Files
 1. [**PostCreatedEvent**](app/Events/PostCreatedEvent.php) and [**PostDeletedEvent**](app/Events/PostDeletedEvent.php): These events handle post-related actions.
 2. [**PostCreatedListener**](app/Listeners/PostCreatedListener.php) and [**PostDeletedListener**](app/Listeners/PostDeletedListener.php): Listeners that respond to the events.